-The Washington Cancer Institute launched the Peritoneal Surface Malignancies program in 1993 in order to better serve those with peritoneal mesothelioma as well as other complex cancers of the abdomen and pelvis.
+The Washington Cancer Institute launched the Peritoneal Surface Malignancies program in 1993 to better serve those with peritoneal mesothelioma as well as other complex cancers of the abdomen and pelvis.

 While peritoneal mesothelioma used to have a poor health outlook, many patients treated at the Washington Cancer Institute now live full, active lives.

-The Washington Cancer Institute several types of surgery for peritoneal mesothelioma and other abdominal cancers.
+The Washington Cancer Institute has several types of surgery for peritoneal mesothelioma and other abdominal cancers.

 These cancer surgeries include: